ibm-cloud-docs/codeengine/app-domainmapping.md

 1. From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, go to your project.
 2. From the Overview page, click **Domain mappings**.
 3. From the Domain mappings page, click **Create** to create your mapping.
-4. From the Create a domain mapping page, specify the TLS secret to use with this domain mapping.
+4. From the Create a domain mapping page, specify the TLS secret to use with this domain mapping. {{site.data.keyword.codeengineshort}} validates whether the certificate is signed by a trusted CA,and whether the certificate matches the provided custom domain name and private key.

     To create a new TLS secret,
       1. Click **Create**.
       2. Add the TLS certificate, including all intermediate certificates, which are associated with your domain.
+If the certificate is provided to you as separate files, concatenate the content of the files.
       3. Add the private key that corresponds to your certificate.

+      Example format for a certificate chain

+      ```txt
+      -----BEGIN CERTIFICATE-----
+      ...certificate...
+      -----END CERTIFICATE-----
+      -----BEGIN CERTIFICATE-----
+      ...intermediate-certificate...
+      -----END CERTIFICATE-----
+      -----BEGIN CERTIFICATE-----
+      ...intermediate-certificate...
+      -----END CERTIFICATE-----
+      ```
+      {: screen}

     Or, to use an existing TLS secret,
       1. Click **Select**.